CSFC 2025 Priority Bill List

 • Public infrastructure maintenance or improvements; or

-• Enhancing public safety measures by funding local law enforcement, fire departments, and emergency medical services.
+• Enhancing public safety measures by funding local law enforcement, fire protection services, and emergency medical services.

 Status: 2/12/2025 Introduced In House - Assigned to Transportation, Housing & Local Government